ed-conte/personal-literature-review-website/design-plan/design-journey.md

 ### Your Site's Planned Content (Milestone 1)

+> OLD answer:

 - text
 - character images
 - location images
 - artifact images

+> NEW answer:

+- summary, author information, and reviews for the following books
+  - Dracula
+  - Frankenstein
+  - The strange case of Dr. Jekyll and Mr. Hyde
+  - The Odyssey
+  - Dante's Inferno
+  - Beowulf
+  - The Lord of the Rings
+  - The Eye of the World
+  - The Count of Monte Cristo
+  - The Three Musketeers
+  - The Great Gatsby
+- An image of the Author for each book
+- A list for currently reading books
+- An "about me" text
+- A welcome text

 ### Content Justification (Milestone 1)

+> OLD answer
 > A website that provides a surplus of information about such an expansive piece of fiction requires images to accompany the often difficult-to-remember names.
 An individual may not remember a name, but they may remember the face, artifact, or location it belongs to.
 On the other hand, a user may want to find a specific character, place, or artifact to look for in a game, and providing an image alongside a name and description helps them achieve their goal more effectively.

+> NEW answer

 ### Home Page Content (Milestone 1)

+>OLD answer:
 > The homepage will include a text description and a short synopsis of the game world.
 I will include a large image to associate with the text.
 When the user enters the site, they should be instantly provided with a brief introduction to know if they are in the right place, and if so, they can be conveniently brought closer to their goal.
 To some, a brief introduction may be all they need.
 I will include a menu to navigate the site's various pages, and icons will accompany the labels for a more aesthetically pleasing experience.
 The menu will be easily read and placed conveniently on the page to provide the user with the most accessible way to find the required information.

+> NEW answer

 ## Information Architecture (Milestone 2)